patrickfatrick/taskmastr/README.md

 ## taskmastr
 Yet another todo list web app built with Node.js and MongoDB.
-This is a testing ground for the MEAN stack, just without any A a the moment (coming soon).
+This is a testing ground for the MEAN stack, just without any A at the moment (coming soon).

 _features:_
 - Uses a single key instead of a user/password login to store and retrieve information from the database.